open-aviation/tangram/docs/quickstart.md

 !!! warning

     The framework has **only been tested on Linux and macOS**.
-It may not work on Windows without additional configuration.

-    Contributions to improve Windows compatibility are welcome!
+    It may not work on Windows without additional configuration, but contributions to improve Windows compatibility are welcome!

 ## Prerequisites